mdastpak/AI-NetGuard/README.md

 4. Deploy using Docker/Kubernetes
 5. Monitor with Prometheus/Grafana

-For detailed implementation prompts, refer to `project-spec.json`.
+For detailed implementation prompts, refer to `project-spec.json` and phase-specific task breakdowns in `phase1-mvp.json`, `phase2-enhancement.json`, and `phase3-expansion.json`.